January Is National Glaucoma Awareness Month

 Glaucoma Awareness

 There are many ways to prevent glaucoma from developing in your eyes.
-This January is the perfect time to begin taking the right steps towards glaucoma awareness so you can prevent the disease.
+This January is the perfect time to begin taking the right steps toward glaucoma awareness so you can prevent the disease.
 Don’t have a resolution yet?
 How about preventing glaucoma?
 We think this is a resolution you’ll want to keep.

 The best way to prevent glaucoma is to get regular eye exams.
 Early detection may be the key to preventing and slowing the progress of glaucoma if it had already begun.
 Glaucoma is very difficult to spot as an individual.
 You may experience eye pain or loss of vision, but by then it may be too late for treatments.